reaganmcf/alexa-dynamodb-crud/README.md

 ## Introduction

-> By the way, make sure to check out VOICE Summit 2019, the Largest Voice Tech Event of the Year!
-You can learn more by visiting www.voicesummit.ai

 In the current day and age of software development, almost every application requires some sort of API / database integration.
 With NoSQL databases being used more and more, being able to send _Create, Read, Update, and Delete_ or _CRUD_ operations to an AWS DynamoDB is a necessary skill to have as a developer.
 While it seems daunting, DynamoDB is incredibly easy to work with, and that is why I wrote this article; to remove the fear of interacting with DynamoDB in Node.JS.

 You can follow along with a [starter project](https://github.com/reaganmcf/alexa-dynamodb-crud-starter) that has all of the basic files setup for you, or skip right ahead to the [finished project](https://github.com/reaganmcf/alexa-dynamodb-crud).
 If you run into any issues and need help, feel free to [message me on Twitter](https://twitter.com/ReaganMcF1059) and I will be more than happy to help you out!